Dodge Viper Logo

 Viper Logo History

-The design of the early models is due to Tom Gale, who worked for the Chrysler Corporation.
-But the appearance of the cars would be incomplete if it were not for the iconic Viper logo.
-The developers changed the brand name several times to make it modern and, in all likelihood, more aggressive.
+The early models were designed by Tom Gale, who worked for the Chrysler Corporation.
+However, the cars’ appearance would be incomplete without the iconic Viper logo.
+The developers changed the brand name several times to make it modern and, likely, more aggressive.
 The changes coincided with the release of new versions of the sports car.
-The third emblem was introduced in 2013 with the introduction of the SRT Viper.
-But fans were able to see her much earlier – back in 2010 at the Dodge Viper Owners Invitational.
+The third emblem was introduced in 2013, along with the SRT Viper.
+But fans could see her much earlier, in 2010, at the Dodge Viper Owners Invitational.

 1992 – 2002